 ABSTRACT

 Tomato is cultivated worldwide under both open-field and protected conditions.
 Its production is significantly influenced by various abiotic and biotic factors.
 Among the biotic stresses, insect pests such as Helicoverpa armigera, whiteflies, and leaf miners are major contributors to reduced yields across the globe.
 Understanding the relationship between the population dynamics of these pests and abiotic factors is crucial for their effective management.
 However, the widespread and indiscriminate use of chemical pesticides poses environmental and health risks.
-Therefore, there is an urgent need to integrate eco-friendly insecticides into sustainable Integrated Pest Management (IPM) strategies.
-This review focuses on the correlation between weather parameters and pest population trends, as well as environmentally sound approaches for managing key insect pests of tomato.
+Therefore, there is an urgent need to to replace harmful chemical insecticides with eco-friendly and sustainable insecticides in Integrated Pest Management (IPM) strategies.
+This review focuses on the correlation between weather parameters and pest population trends, as well as environmentally sound approaches for managing key insect-pests of tomato.

 Key Words: abiotic, biotic, cultivated, IPM, protected